The best day trips from Vienna: cheat sheet

 From the Klosterneuburg winery tour

-This isn’t just any random vineyard and winery, it’s Austria’s oldest!
+This day trip from Vienna isn’t to just any random vineyard and winery, it’s Austria’s oldest!

-You need a guide to take you through the four underground levels and explains the 900 year history of wine making at Klosterneuburg in about 60 minutes.
+You need a guide to take you through the four underground levels and explain the 900-year history of wine making at Klosterneuburg in about 60 minutes.

 You can then buy wine in the vinoteque.
 If you want a proper wine tasting, you’ll need to arrange that separately from the tour, though the tour does end with you getting two little glasses of wine.
 Not really a tasting as much as a farewell.
 They won’t explain anything about the wine you taste.